nkl-kst/the-sports-db/README.md

 ## Features

-- Get data for lists, lookups, schedules or searches
+- Get data for video highlights, lists, lookups, schedules or searches
 - Get results in serialized classes
 - Use your own API key
 - Choose your API version